victormatta/victormatta/README.md

 ## Hello, World!
 I'm Victor. 👋
-## I'm a Software Developer. 📱
+## I'm a Software Developer. 💻

 - 📚 I'm a Analysis and systems development student.
-- 🎯 Improving at Flutter | JavaScript
+- 🎯 Improving at React | Flutter
 - 💻 Here you will find some of my projects.

 <html>